From a translation booth in Las Vegas to a regulated-finance design system

 ACY Connect →

-The institutional side of the business: FIX-protocol API platform and documentation for hedge funds and prop desks.
+The institutional side: FIX-protocol API platform and documentation for hedge funds and prop desks.
 The work that taught me to design for developers reading specs at 2am, not just traders clicking screens.

-Reading order suggestion.
-If you're short on time, read the ACY parent case study first.
-If you're evaluating a specific capability — retail UX, institutional infrastructure, compliance design, consumer mobile — the platform that fits is probably the one linked above.
+Reading-order suggestion.
+Short on time?
+Read the ACY parent case study first.
+Evaluating a specific capability — retail UX, institutional infrastructure, compliance design, consumer mobile — the platform that fits is probably the one linked above.

 The problem kept getting more interesting.
-I joined as a mid-level designer on a fragmented product.
-I'm leaving — whenever I leave — having shipped a compliance design system that absorbs regulatory updates the way a shock absorber absorbs a bump.
-That's not a project I could have moved into from outside.
+I joined ACY as a mid-level designer on a fragmented product; I'm moving on having shipped a compliance design system that absorbs regulatory updates the way a shock absorber absorbs a bump.
+That's not a project I could have moved into from outside, and it's the reason I didn't leave for an adjacent role two years ago when I could have.

 The work widened in ways I didn't expect.
-A designer who's only shipped consumer apps is a consumer designer.
-A designer who's shipped retail, institutional, mobile, API docs, and investor materials in four years is a different kind of professional — one who's had to reason about the same underlying trade-offs from very different seats.
+A designer who has only shipped consumer apps is a consumer designer.
+A designer who has shipped retail, institutional, mobile, API documentation, investor materials, and brand identity across many years — after starting in an interpreter's booth and a studio that didn't survive a trade war — is a different kind of professional: one who has reasoned about the same trade-offs from very different seats.

-What comes next, I'm open about: the problems I want to work on are institutional-grade portfolio risk, execution infrastructure, and compliance-first design at firms where these problems are the core of the business.
+The problems I want next: institutional-grade portfolio risk, execution infrastructure, compliance-first design, and AI-augmented financial workflows, at firms where these are the core of the business.
+Geographically that means the US and Europe — and in Asia-Pacific, the two markets where the record maps most directly: Australia (four years inside an ASIC-regulated AFSL holder is near-zero regulatory ramp-up) and Japan / Tokyo, where I've shipped consumer products first-hand.
 If that's your firm, the case studies tell you what I can do; this page tells you why I'd take it seriously.